enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     grid) is one more than this value.
 Default: 2 ``CellFlaggingMethod`` (external)
     The method(s) used to specify when a cell should be refined.
-This is a list of integers, up to five, as described by the following table.
+This is a list of integers, up to 9, as described by the following table.
 The methods combine in an "OR" fashion: if any of them indicate that a cell should be refined, then it is flagged.
 For cosmology simulations, methods 2 and 4 are probably most useful.